Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 "Act" means The Liquor, Gaming and Cannabis Control Act.

-"adult entertainment" means any form of dancing, or any exhibition, display, competition or event, involving a person who is nude or partially nude for any period of time.
+"adult entertainment" means any form of dancing or any exhibition, display or event involving a person who is nude or partially nude for any period of time.

 "cider" means an alcoholic beverage obtained by the fermentation of fruit juice.